mhahn2003/bc20/README.md

 2. How to check if the area is inacessible without landscapers?
 3. Create path objects each with an id(for future modification, need to be set unique in some way), so if nothing happend, just render the path
 4. Install net guns near miners to protect them
+5. Broadcast encrypted HQ location on turn 1 so everyone can access